 This burden-shift means that boards, inspectors, and managers must now conduct legally flawless elections or face the real risk of voided election results, attorney's fees, and civil penalties of up to $500 per violation.
 It also means that SB 323's many flaws and ambiguities must generally be resolved in favor of strict compliance.

 There's a real tone deafness here on the part of the Legislature in regards to the reality that HOAs are operated by amateur volunteers.
 The vast majority of boards I encounter view CID law and its complexities with trepidation, if not fear.
 Adding to that complexity and imposing draconian penalties will discourage learning, engagement, and confidence and encourage apathy, inaction, and despair.
 If Sacramento wants better substantive election results, it should focus on better substantive election lawmaking.

 2. New Election Rules.
-SB 323 imposes a laundry-list of new provisions which must be contained in an association's election rules.
+SB 323 imposes a laundry-list of new provisions which must be contained in election rules.
 Associations which do not have stand-alone election rules - or whose rules do not reflect SB 323's new requirements - can have their election results voided and face costly legal liability, even if their election was otherwise legally flawless and SB 323 compliant.

 At a minimum, SB 323 will require all associations subject to the Davis-Stirling Act to update their election rules.
 As discussed below, many communities will also be forced to update their CC&Rs and bylaws as well.

 Boards and managers should be mindful that bylaws and election rules are not the same thing.
 Election rules are stand-alone operating rules - a separate document - that set forth an association's member voting, board composition, free speech, and other political rules.

 3. Mandatory Board Elections.
 SB 323 will require associations to conduct costly secret ballot elections at the expiration of any director's term and at least once every four years.
 Previously, the law did not expressly provide for regular elections.